tteeoo/sest/README.md

 **rm (container name) (key name):** removes a key-value pair from a container, will ask for a master password

+The default directory where containers are stored is `$HOME/.sest`, set the environment variable `SEST_DIR` to change this (no slash at the end).

 ## Security
 To be frank, I am no cryptography expert, and one may find a flaw in this system (as such I, nor any other contributers are responsible for stolen data), although I trust this program and I'm 99% sure that it's perfectly fine for storing any sensitive information.